 You are strongly encouraged to come up with your own idea for a project based on your own experience.
 Extra points for novelty and creativeness.
-Projects should roughly fall under one of the four major topics in this course: 1) Speech synthesis, 2) short-term speech processing, 3) speech coding, and 4) speech recognition but your instructor is willing to consider all proposals.
-You are expected to work on two or three person projects but one-person projects will be allowed if requested.
-Multiple-person teams need only turn in one project report and send one email per week, but remember that a two-person project is expected to be twice as much work as a one-person project.
+Projects should roughly fall under one of the four major topics in this course: 1) speech synthesis, 2) short-term speech processing, 3) speech recognition, and 4) speech coding but your instructor is willing to consider all proposals.
+You are expected to work on two or three person projects but one-person projects may be allowed in certain circumstances.
 Just a few of the possible topics include:

 - 1. Implement a speech synthesis algorithm. - 2.
 More accurate pitch detection or formant estimation procedures. - 3.
-In matlab, implement a speech coder more sophisticated than LPC-10E.

-- 4. Implement a simpler coder to work in real-time between two PCs. - 5.
+In matlab, implement a speech coder more sophisticated than LPC-10E. - 4.
+Implement a simpler coder to work in real-time between two PCs. - 5.
 Voice warping: to change the pitch or other quality of a speech signal.
 For example, change a voice signal to sound like Mickey Mouse. - 6.
 Real-time DSP implementation of any of the algorithms related to this class. - 7.
-Noise filtering: clean the noise from a speech signal assuming only a single speaker. - 8.
+Noise filtering: clean the noise from a speech signal assuming only a single speaker, loudness or intelligibility enhancement. - 8.
 Use data recorded from several microphones to reduce noise. - 9.
 Audio-based video playback for internet teaching: produce a video of a speaker's face given only audio.
 This required a training set video. - 10.
 DTW (easy) or HMM (difficult) based speech recognition.
-Note we will do a simple HMM exercise for HW#6. - 11.
+Note we will do a simple HMM exercise for HW#5. - 11.
 Investigate various feature detection techniques for phoneme recognition (cepstrum, LPC, mel-scale, reflection coefficients etc.) - 12.
 Speech recognition applied to any particular application (controlling a robot, telephone number lookup, stock reports, etc) - 13.
 Combine adaptive filters or neural networks with any of the themes in the course. - 14.
 An unacceptable project would be to demo a commercial speech recognition program.
 A better project would be to preprocess the speech to improve the recognition performance of this program. - 15.
 Speaker, gender, or language detection from speech.

-You are welcome (as always) to email to talk to the instructor about your project ideas.
+You are welcome (as always) to email or talk to the instructor about your project ideas.